Doctor insights on:

 Biopsy is tissue removed by needle or cutting to remove part of a body part.
 It is usually a small amount of material that is processed by a pathologist.
 Most of the time it is stained and looked at through a microscope to arrive at a diagnosis.
 Special processes are done for some tissues or problems.
 The purpose is to tell what the problem is (diagnosis). ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- How long do colon biopsy results take?
+- How long for cervical biopsy results?

-- How long does it take for mole biopsy results?
+- How long for biopsy results?

 - How long for breast biopsy results?